Higher order representation stability and ordered configuration spaces of manifolds: Configuration spaces

+From now on, we will simply write statements such as the above as as we will implicitly identify elements that survive to later pages of spectral sequences with their images.

+\begin{proof}[Proof of Lemma \ref{LemmaDifferentialsOnLie}] The statement of the theorem involves two numbers $k=|S|$ and $r$, the page of the spectral sequence.
+Our proof will involve a nested induction, first inducting on $k$ and then inducting on $r$.
+Throughout our inductive argument, any assumption we make will be understood to apply to all manifolds as opposed to just one particular fixed manifold.

-\begin{proof}[Proof of Lemma \ref{LemmaDifferentialsOnLie}] We proceed by induction on $k$.
-We begin with the base case $k=1$, $S=\{1\}$, where we observe that $d^1$ differential maps the singleton word $1 \in E^1_{0,0}$ to the class of the point in $H_0(\Arc_{-1}(F_{1}(M)))=H_0(F_{1}(M))$.
+We begin with the base case $k=1$, $S=\{1\}$, where we observe that the $d^1$ differential maps the singleton word $1 \in E^1_{0,0}[M](S)$ to the class of the point in $H_0(\Arc_{-1}(F_{1}(M)))=H_0(F_{1}(M))$.
 This result, shown in Figure \ref{basecase}, follows from the description of the spectral sequence in Proposition \ref{GeometricRealizationSS}.